-- Strict luggage polices.
+- Strict luggage policies.
 Allowing passengers to carry a lot of unplanned extra weight means the airline will struggle to maximise a flight’s fuel-efficiency, penalising all of the passengers onboard, not just those with the extra luggage.

 - Direct flights versus stopovers.
 Planes have the lowest fuel-efficiency when taking off or landing and so the more time spent cruising at high altitude, the better.

-So if you want to minimise your carbon footprint, book a direct flight in economy with a carrier that is always busy, has a strict policy on extra baggage and has a high seat density.
+So, if you want to minimise your carbon footprint, book a direct flight in economy with a carrier that is always busy, has a strict policy on extra baggage and has a high seat density.
 Budget airlines do surprisingly well in this respect and should always be considered when booking flights.

 Calculate your footprint and carbon offsets